demirantay/notebook/syllabus-compsci.md

    - [ ] Paper : [Database Architecture](http://db.cs.berkeley.edu/papers/fntdb07-architecture.pdf)
    - [ ] Book : [Red Book](http://www.redbook.io/) -- your next stop after berkley course
    - [ ] Course : [Stanford Course](https://lagunita.stanford.edu/courses/DB/2014/SelfPaced/about) -- Take all mini courses
-   - [ ] Project idea: Write a simple relational database management system from scratch.
+   - [ ] Project idea: Write a simple database to understand and practice what you have learned

 ### Languages and Compilers

    If you understand how languages and compilers actually work, you’ll write better code and learn new languages more easily

    - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/compiler_design/index.htm) for a overview.
 Note this to README of the folder
    - [ ] Course : [Stanford Course](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/about) read the [dragon book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811?pldnSite=1) on the units of stanford do not read all the book.
-   - [ ] Project : Create a basic compiler for a learning langauge or a simple language you have created.
+   - [ ] Project : Create a basic compiler for a langauge and build a simple language.

  ### Distributed Systems